MutheuTheAnalyst/Ms-Excel-project-one/README.md

 * The variables include:Marital status,Gender,Income,Children,Education,Occupation,Home owner,Cars,Commute,Region,Age,Purchased bike.

-* NB:Variables in this case, are the characteristics of identifiers that may have influenced their decision of whether or not to purchase a bike.
+* NB:Variables in this case, are the attributes of identifiers that may have influenced their decision of whether or not to purchase a bike.

 # **Dataset Cleaning**
 * The first step in data analysis is oftenly data cleaning.In our case,we proceed to data cleaning after data overview.

-* Copy and paste the dataset into a new excel sheet,namely,'working sheet'.All our data cleaning and data transformation will take pplace on the working sheet.This allows us to retain our raw data in its original form at the original excel sheet.
+* Copy and paste the dataset into a new excel sheet,namely,'working sheet'.All our data cleaning and data transformation will take place on the working sheet.This allows us to retain our raw data in its original form at the original excel sheet.

-* The first step in data cleaning is removing of any duplicates from the data set.Method: Select whole dataset(ctrl+A) > data> remove duplicates> data has headers.In our data set,26 duplicates exist (and are eliminated) and 1000 unique values remain.
+* The first step in data cleaning is removing any duplicates from the data set.Method: Select whole dataset(ctrl+A) > data> remove duplicates> data has headers.In our data set,26 duplicates exist (and are eliminated) and 1000 unique values remain.

 * Check each column for any inconsistancies or in accurracies.